 The vast majority of coverage – and, indeed, this article so far – has focused on how deepfake can be used to create video material.
 The audio component of audio-visual is consistently overlooked – but it is this that presents cybercriminals with a considerable opportunity – and businesses with a significant threat.

-Rather than highly-advanced techniques, the majority of cyber crime is dependent upon what is referred to as social engineering.
+Rather than highly-advanced techniques, the majority of cybercrime is dependent upon what is referred to as social engineering.
 This sees a hacker mimic an officious individual or institution in an attempt to gain trust and deceive users into providing credentials or other sensitive information.
 The most obvious example is phishing.

 Imagine, for just a moment, if a cybercriminal were able to mimic the voice of an employee’s line manager or, worse yet, a company director or owner.
 They could call this individual directly and request logins, banking information or anything else and, as far as the employee was concerned, the person they were speaking to would have every right to the information they were requesting.

 The example cited above, whilst hypothetical, has multiple potential applications.
 The call could, for example, be directed to an IT support provider, financial institution, services provider and so on.
 All of these would be providing a service to a client and, even in the event that their employer had a strict policy of not disclosing information telephonically, it’s not hard to imagine them being cajoled into providing materials to what appears to be, on the face of things, an irate client.

 As with most matters concerning cyber security strategy, improving awareness and providing adequate training is the most logical first step – particularly as the vast majority of data breaches come about as a result of human error.2

-Ensuring that employees are conscious of the threat of cyber crime and the common vectors cyber criminals will use is vital.
+Ensuring that employees are conscious of the threat of cybercrime and the common vectors cybercriminals will use is vital.
 Teaming this with a company-wide policy stipulating that credentials, financial information etc. are not disclosed telephonically will go a long way towards preventing such an attack from succeeding.